The Spiritual Landscape Of Scotland

 2010-2020 has been a turbulent decade for the Church in Scotland.

 The Church of Scotland (the Kirk), Scotland’s national Church, is in terminal decline.
 Key decisions in the last decade have seen the formal rejection of the Bible as the rule of faith and life.
-The next step will be setting aside the historic Westminster Confession of Faith as the Church’s subordinate standard.
+The historic Westminster Confession of Faith has also been set aside as the Church’s subordinate standard.
 Membership is in rapid and accelerating decline.
 The number of ministers is to be reduced from 1,000 to 600.
 Covid has accelerated a financial crisis.

 Most of the established evangelical churches have left.
 Some have remained, by circumstances or by conviction, seeking to witness from within the denomination.